Clevinger, Tingler out early for wild Padres in 5-1 loss - WHIZ News

 San Diego also set an NLDS record for a nine-inning game by using nine pitchers.
 This after the Padres won the deciding Game 3 of their wild-card series against St. Louis by becoming the first team to win a postseason game by shutout while using nine pitchers.

+Even with the wildness on the mound, San Diego still had a no-hitter going in a 1-1 game after second baseman Jake Cronenworth’s two-out throwing error gave the Dodgers the tying run in the fifth.

+“I think maybe we just weren’t as sharp,” Tingler said.
+“We were really good up to the fifth, sixth inning.
+With that being said, this team, the Dodgers, are one of the best if not the best, at controlling the strike zone.”

 Clevinger, battling an elbow impingement, walked two in the first inning before leaving halfway through what became his third walk leading off the second.
-The Padres didn’t announce why the right-hander left the game.
+The Padres didn’t announce why the right-hander exited.

-Tingler was making his sixth pitching change in the sixth, immediately after Betts’ double, when he was tossed by home plate umpire Lance Barrett.
+Tingler was making his sixth pitching change in the sixth, immediately after Betts’ double, when he was tossed by home plate umpire Lance Barrett for arguing balls and strikes.

+“I didn’t know I got tossed,” Tingler said.
+“When we went and talked, he said he warned me three times.
+I can’t hear.
+You can’t hear.
+I like Lance.
+Lance is good.
+We disagreed on the strike zone.
+Simple as that.”

 Matt Strahm gave up Corey Seager’s tiebreaking sacrifice fly before the next four batters reached against the lefty reliever.
 The record-tying 10th walk was an intentional pass to Will Smith, following by Cody Bellinger’s infield single with the bases loaded.